Opentrons/opentrons-modules/README.md

 error: 'concepts' file not found
 ```

-This means that the clang verison on your system does not support Concepts.
+This means that the clang version on your system does not support Concepts.
 You will need to do `brew install gcc@10` and copy the `examples/CMakeUserPresets.json` to the root directory.
 You can then specify this custom configration by using `cmake --preset=stm32-host-gcc`.

 ## Contributing